 In accordance with Springfield College policy, no individual or organization may solicit services, products or opportunities without the permission of the vice president for student affairs.
 All flyers must be approved by the Student Activities Office.

 The College has a right to approve or deny an employer from advertising on the Handshake system or participating in Career Fairs.

 Commission sales positions may be advertised to students and alumni on our online recruitment system Handshake.
 If the compensation agreement is not clearly noted on the job listings we will be unable to post said position.
 If an employer is hiring for a position that offers more than 50 percent commission as compensation, it will be excluded from our Handshake system.
 Organizations that require the candidate to pay a fee for training, equipment, application procedures, or other job-related expenses will be ineligible.
 If the position requires a considerable out-of-pocket financial investment of the student to perform a job the Career Center reserves the right to decline the posting.
 (This does not apply to federal and state licensing requirements such as real estate, securities, etc.).

 Financial Service Employers

-Financial Services positions may be advertised to students and alumni on our online recruitment system Job Connect, through information sessions on campus and career fairs provided that all conditions for advertised positions are clearly noted on job listings and are thoroughly explained in recruiting conversations and interviews with students and alumni.
+Financial Services positions may be advertised to students and alumni on our online recruitment system Handshake, through information sessions on campus and career fairs provided that all conditions for advertised positions are clearly noted on job listings and are thoroughly explained in recruiting conversations and interviews with students and alumni.
 This includes, but is not limited to, positions that are commission based; involve out-of-pocket financial expenses, test taking, etc. If the conditions are not clearly indicated on the job listings, the Career Center reserves the right to decline the posting.